ESMValGroup/ESMValCore/doc/quickstart/configure.rst

 ----------

 :ref:`Configuration options <config_options>` can be specified via YAML files.

-An file could look like this (for example, located ``~/.config/esmvaltool/config.yml``):
+A file could look like this (for example, located at ``~/.config/esmvaltool/config.yml``):

 .. code-block:: yaml